scarlehoff/pybliotecario/readme.md

-The goal of the program is to be as extensible as possible, both from the point of view of the possibilities it can offer (in the form of [components](https://github.com/scarlehoff/pybliotecario/tree/master/src/pybliotecario/components)) and the backends it can support (right now only Telegram).
+The goal of the program is to be as extensible as possible, both from the point of view of the possibilities it can offer (in the form of [components](https://github.com/scarlehoff/pybliotecario/tree/master/src/pybliotecario/components)) and the backends it can support, which right now includes [Telegram and Facebook](https://github.com/scarlehoff/pybliotecario/tree/master/src/pybliotecario/backend)

 With this program one can effortlessly maintain an active connection between the computer in which it runs and your phone!